Check out my custom vibration dampener

 Total prize money for Open 13 Provence changes yearly based on the tournament’s success.
 Factors, including ticket sales, sponsorships, merchandise, and concessions, influence revenues and, in turn, what organizers can afford to offer for the purse.

 The following table outlines the yearly prize money for the Open 13 Provence since 2000.
-Compared to 2023, the tournament’s prize money has grown 49%, a marginal improvement but positive nonetheless.
+Compared to 2024, the tournament’s prize money has grown 52%, a solid improvement.

 Year | Total Prize Money | % Change |